Realize, admit and change the things you’re doing that initiated and is perpetuating your problem.

 My own case in point about attracting abuse:

 In 1996 I met “S,” a woman who became my friend for 6 years until I finally ended the friendship.
 I have not seen this former friend since mid-2002.
-I cut off the friendship when I realized that she was actually very critical, judgmental, intolerant, closed-minded, stubborn and verbally abusive.
+I cut off the friendship when I realized that somewhere along the way she had become quite verbally abusive.
+She was very critical, judgmental, intolerant, closed-minded, and stubborn.
 I knew that it was only going to stay the same.
 Indeed, it was getting worse.

-“S” was a jovial sort and a lot of fun, so at the beginning our friendship developed easily and quickly.
+“S” was a jovial sort and a lot of fun, therefore our friendship developed easily and quickly.
 The first couple of years were fairly abuse-free, although after about 12 months we made plans to share a home together a couple of different times, several months apart.
 Both times she backed out at the last minute, vehemently denying that she had ever agreed to such a thing, causing me inconvenience and financial and emotional stress.

 After the second time you’d think one would dump such a friend, but I forgave her and carried on with the friendship.
-That is a clear message, a clear invitation to someone that you are willing to accept whatever they dish out.
-And let me tell you: they lose respect and then the abuse escalates.
-The longer you give them a pass, the worse the abuse becomes.
+That is a clear message — indeed an invitation to someone that you are willing to accept whatever they dish out.
+And let me tell you: they lose respect for your and the abuse escalates.
+The longer you give these jerks a pass, the worse the abuse becomes.

 “S” was very spiritually oriented in a metaphysical way.
 Sometime during the final two years of our friendship, “S” had been told by a metaphysical healer from South America, a woman who called herself Maria Christina, that she was “karma-free.”
 People, don’t EVER believe that ANYONE on the face of this planet is free from issues!
 As long as we are alive, to the day we die, all of us – every single one of us – face issues and challenges.
 It’s the nature of life.